An Ensemble Learning Framework for Model Fitting and Evaluation in Inverse Linear Optimization: Automated knowledge-based planning in radiation therapy

-We first train four different 3D dose prediction models from the literature, labeled Random Forest (RF), 2-D RGB GAN, 2-D GANCER, and 3-D GANCER \citep{ref:babier_2018a, ref:babier_2018med, ref:mahmood_2018gancer}.
+We first train four different dose prediction models from the literature, labeled Random Forest (RF), 2-D RGB GAN, 2-D GANCER, and 3-D GANCER \citep{ref:babier_2018a, ref:babier_2018med, ref:mahmood_2018gancer}.
 For each model, we also implement versions with scaled predictions (suffixed with `-sc.'), which are known to produce plans that better satisfy target (tumor) criteria~\citep{ref:babier_2018med}.
 Thus, we have eight predictions per patient, which vary in their dose trade-offs between the targets and healthy organs.
 We predict the dose $\bhd_{k,q}$ for each test patient $k\in\{1,\dots,87\}$ with prediction model $q\in\{1,\dots,8\}$ and let $\dataset_k = \left\{ \bhd_{k,1},\dots,\bhd_{k,8} \right\}$ be data for each patient-specific problem.
 We then use inverse optimization to construct an optimal treatment plan given these predictions.

 For each patient $k$ in the test set, we implement the absolute and relative duality gap models, referred to as $\IORTa{\dataset_k}$ and $\IORTr{\dataset_k}$, respectively.
 They are derived from $\GIOa{\dataset_k}$ and $\GIOr{\dataset_k}$ by setting $\set{C}_k$ as defined above, along with the template hyperparameters of Proposition~\ref{propn:gioa_specialization} and Proposition~\ref{propn:gior_specialization}, respectively.
 Once an objective weight vector $\balpha_k^*$ is imputed from one of the inverse models, we solve $\FORT{\balpha^*_k}$ to determine the beamlets $\bw^*_k$ and dose $\bd^*_k$.
 The dose $\bd^*_k$ is then evaluated using different clinical criteria.
-Note that we are not attempting to re-construct beamlets or a dose distribution that is similar in $p$-norm to the predictions, but rather learning the objective function weights that the predictions appear to prioritize in order to construct a plan that best reflects clinical preferences.
+Note that we are not attempting to re-construct beamlets or a dose distribution that is similar in $p$-norm to the predictions, but rather learning the objective function weights that the predictions appear to prioritize in order to construct a plan that best reflects clinical preferences in the ground truth $\hat{\bd}_k$.
 Since plan quality is evaluated on dosimetric values in practice, we focus only on the objective space model variants.
-Detailed descriptions of the prediction models and the formulation of the inverse optimization models are provided in \ref{sec:ec_imrt_gio}.